 If you’ve been considering implementing facility sustainability initiatives at your facility, but don’t know where to start amid the complex tangle of “green” standards, practices, and technologies, you’re not alone.

-Over the past decade, facility sustainability has gone from a fringe ivory tower concept to a full-blown mainstream movement.
+Over the past decade, facility management has gone from a fringe ivory tower concept to a full-blown mainstream movement.
 Take the Leadership in Energy and Environmental Design (LEED) standards for example.
 The rating system, introduced in 1994 as a single standard applying strictly to new construction projects, has grown into a complex framework encompassing interior design, neighborhood development, building operations and maintenance, and industry-specific standards for schools, healthcare facilities, and retail stores among others.

 This growth in complexity might help explain why just 7,000 projects worldwide have earned LEED certification—leaving the impression that only high-profile projects with major funding and resources are capable of joining the ranks of the “green” elite.